onzfonz/comp227/src/content/1/en/part1d.md

 In these cases, it is sufficient to submit just the final version of the application, but you will need to commit regularly, it should often be at least 4 or 5 times while working on a particular exercise*

-**WARNING** ensure you are at the base folder of the correct repository when using `create-react-app`.
+**WARNING** ensure you are at the base folder of the correct repository when using `create-react-app` to create the studytracker and jokes apps/directories.

 In some situations you may also have to run the command below from the root of the project: